win2pdf/Win2PDF.Samples/plug-in/README.md

 [PDF Direct Print](/plug-in/PDFDirectPrint) - Automatically print a newly created PDF to a printer that supports Direct PDF printing.

+[PDF Print Actual Size](/plug-in/PDFPrintActualSize) - Automatically print a newly created PDF to a printer with no scaling.

 [PDF AWS PDF Upload](/plug-in/PDF-AWS-S3-Upload) - Automatically upload newly created PDF files created by Win2PDF to Amazon Web Services S3 cloud storage.

 [PDF2PNG](/plug-in/PDF2PNG) - Automatically convert newly created PDF files created by Win2PDF to PNG format with a configurable resolution.

+[PDF Reformat As Text](/plug-in/PDFReformatAsText) - Automatically reformat newly created PDF files created by Win2PDF using a fixed width font.

 Plug-ins require that [Win2PDF](https://www.win2pdf.com) is installed.
 An evaluation version of Win2PDF can be downloaded for free at https://www.win2pdf.com/download/